On the Veterans Law Blog, I’ve talked a lot about how Veterans Court cases can be a blueprint – or a guide – to improving your own VA Claim.

 #3: File a proper Notice of Appeal (NOA) (and pay the filing fee).

 The easy way to do this is to use the Notice of Appeal form on the CAVC website.
-However, if a Veteran does not use the NOA form, (s)he must meet the following elements:
+However, if a Veteran does not use the NOA form, (s)he must meet the following elements in their notice of appeal:

 – The name, address, phone number of the Veteran and the appropriate VA Claims file number